tianzhi0549/FCOS/README.md

 # FCOS: Fully Convolutional One-Stage Object Detection

-The codes are used for implementing FCOS for object detection, described in:
+This project hosts the code for implementing the FCOS algorithm for object detection, as presented in our paper:

     FCOS: Fully Convolutional One-Stage Object Detection,
     Tian, Zhi, Chunhua Shen, Hao Chen, and Tong He,